-The approach taken in the Proposed Regulations presents very real practical problems as well.
-Under the Proposed Regulations, any entity located anywhere in the world is potentially a "covered fund."
-To ensure compliance with the Volcker Rule, the Thai Banks (and all of their affiliates) would have to engage in a hypothetical exercise of determining how a foreign fund would be regulated if it happened to be located in the U.S., or if its shares were offered to U.S. residents.
-For example, before the Thai home office could invest in an entity located in Thailand, the home office would be required to determine:
+affiliates) would have to engage in a hypothetical exercise of determining how a fund would be regulated if it happened to be located in the U.S., or if its shares were offered to U.S. residents.
+For example, before the Malaysian home office could invest in an entity located in Malaysia, the home office would be required to determine:

-- First, whether the entity would be considered an "investment company" under the U.S. Investment Company Act of 1940 if it happened to be located in the U.S.; and if so - Second, what exemptions might apply if it happened to be located in the U.S.
+- First, whether the entity would be considered an "investment company" under the U.S. Investment Company Act of 1940 if it happened to be located in the U.S.; and if so - Second, what exemptions might apply if it happened to be located in the U.S.23

 Foreign banking organizations are simply not equipped to engage in this type of hypothetical application of U.S. law to foreign funds.
 Moreover, many of the exemptions from the Investment Company Act are intertwined with concepts of U.S. law that are difficult to transpose to foreign funds, such as the exemptions applicable to bank collective funds, nonprofits, fiduciaries, and small loan companies.
-And, of course, it is entirely possible that if the foreign fund were to have its shares offered in the U.S., the fund might proceed to register as an investment company.
-Thus, one would find it very difficult to determine with any degree of certainty whether a foreign fund would be a covered fund if it were located in the U.S.
+And, of course, it is entirely possible that if the fund were to have its shares offered in the U.S., the fund might proceed to register as an investment company.
+Thus, one may find it very difficult to determine with any degree of certainty whether a foreign fund would be a covered fund if it were located in the U.S.24

 Attempting to restrict a foreign bank's sponsorship of or investment in a foreign fund does little to advance the policies underlying the Volcker Rule, is inconsistent with existing concepts on the extraterritorial boundaries of U.S. regulation, and poses very serious practical problems for foreign banking organizations.
-Thus, we urge the Agencies to amend the
+Thus, we urge the Agencies to amend the Proposed Regulations either to remove Section 10(b)(1)(iii), or to make it clear that this provision does not apply to foreign banks and their affiliates operating abroad.